About Us

 Currency

-Most modern and reasonably sized establishments like restaurants, shops, malls and hotels accept credit cards issued by MasterCard and VISA.
-Alternatively, you can also use the many ATMs scattered throughout the country and withdraw cash as and when required.
-The modern population also uses e-wallets like ApplePay and GooglePay.
+Apart from this, credit cards issued by MasterCard and VISA can also be used in diverse commercial places like restaurants, shops, malls and hotels.
+Alternatively, ATMs are also scattered throughout the country from where you withdraw cash when required.
+The modern population also uses e-wallets like ApplePay and GooglePay for seamless online transactions.

 Shopping in Saudi Arabia